john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-**Classes are a cleaner way of using prototypical inheritance in JavaScript.** Note that classes are a recent addition to JavaScript in ES6.
+**Classes are a cleaner way of using prototypical inheritance in JavaScript.**  Classes are a recent addition to JavaScript in ES6.
 However, you should not confuse these classes with the way classes are in other languages.

 So take a look at a basic object called "Car" with two members, a "make" property and an "ignition" method.
 ```JavaScript